Is my child better suited to Montessori or classic childcare?

 In a Montessori childcare setting, the classroom is typically designed to be child-sized and child-friendly, with activities and materials that are carefully chosen to meet the developmental needs and interests of each child.
 Children are encouraged to work independently or in small groups, with the educator acting as a guide or facilitator rather than a traditional early childhood educator.

-Montessori childcare centres are becoming increasingly popular around the world and here in Australia, with Montessori schools and childcare centres offering programs designed for children from infancy through to primary school age.
+Montessori childcare centres are becoming increasingly popular around the world, including Australia, with the Montessori schools and childcare centres offering programs designed for children from infancy through primary school age.

 What is classic childcare?